 The closer you get to the birth, the more time you should spend on all fours.
 While not the most dignified of positions, spending time on your hands and knees can help a third-trimester mom in many ways.
 First of all, the baby’s weight is not pressing down on your pelvis, but hanging forward in the belly—much less pressure and easier to sustain during exercise.
 Secondly, if you’re sitting a lot, you’re squeezing your tummy and your diaphragm will lock up.
 Yoga poses such as chakravakasana (cat/cow stretch) take strain away from your diaphragm and stretch the back.

 …and spend the rest of your time in the water.
-Live in the pool or the sea!
+Summer is around the corner, live in the pool or the sea!
 The pressure against your belly equalizes and you feel weightless, which also calms the baby.
 Also, to be honest, the crowd that hangs out at the pool tend to be so kind and sweet when you’re pregnant.
 Lots of maternal old ladies will cluck over your belly—a much less aggressive or judgmental energy than at the gym.

 Stress and pregnancy do not mix, at any stage.
 Stress makes every part of pregnancy more difficult: You’ll have a harder time getting pregnant; your pregnancy will be unpleasant and exhausting; and your birth will be more difficult than it needs to be.
 Meditate, take baths, get lots of naps in.
 In the first trimester, do not fight the fatigue—sleep it off, even 12 to 14 hours a day, if you can!
 Listen to soothing music or affirmations.
 Spend time with people who calm and support you.
 Get acupuncture or cranial sacral treatments.
 Try to manage your work for maximum relaxation time off the clock.
 Surround yourself with uplifting essential oils, such as neroli, lemon, and bergamot.
 Avoid lavender until the final week of pregnancy, as herbalists use it to stimulate contractions.
 Above all, try not to stress out, about anything, period.
 Which brings me to the most important point….